 • Conversions : you can set conversions in Google and it will tell you when you have reached certain goals on your blog.

-This only scratches the surface of how you can use the insights provided by proper analytics software, especially when it comes to learning how to do more effective day-to-day blog marketing.
+This only scratches the surface of how you can use the information provided by appropriate analytics software, especially when it comes to learning how to do more effective blog marketing on a daily basis.

 Social media analysis

-Each social media platform has its own flavor of analytics, but each can be extremely helpful in understanding your audience on the platform.
+Each social media platform has its own flavor of analytics, but each can be extremely useful for understanding your audience on the platform.

-You can learn more about your audience demographics, the total number of impressions your content is getting, which individual posts are performing better (create more), and gather detailed insights into your followers' engagement.
-Many social media platforms also give you insight into how many people click on your blog links, from individual posts or from your profile.
+You can learn more about your audience's demographics, the total number of impressions your content receives, which individual posts are performing best (create more of them), and gather detailed information about your followers' engagement.
+Many social media platforms also give you insights into how many people click on links from your blog, individual posts, or your profile.

-For some social media platforms like Facebook, Instagram, and Pinterest, note that you will first need to sign up for their (free) business accounts in order to access this information.
+For some social media platforms like Facebook, Instagram and Pinterest, note that you will first need to register for their (free) business accounts in order to access this information.

 How will your blog marketing strategies change today?